- What are the English and mathematics requirements?

-In order to graduate in your declared major, you must complete 30 uninterrupted credits while registered in that particular major.
+In order to graduate in your declared major, you must complete your final 30 uninterrupted credits while registered in that particular major during your senior year.

-If I transfer in more than 62 credits from a two-year institution, will I have to make up credits?
+- If I transfer in more than 60 credits from a two-year institution, will I have to make up credits ?

-You must have 62 credits from a four-year institution to graduate.
-If you transfer in more than 62 credits from a two-year institution, it is possible that you would have to take additional classes to make up the difference.
+You must have 60 credits from a four-year institution to graduate.
+If you transfer in more than 60 credits from a two-year institution, it is possible that you would have to take additional classes to make up the difference.
 You should see an advisor if this is a concern you have.
-Students who have a transfer agreement in place from a UCCSN institution do not have to complete 62 credits at UNLV.
 Importantly, you should know and understand both student and institution transfer rights and responsibilities.

 Some of our majors have specific courses that you must complete with certain grades before you are allowed into the 300- and 400-level classes in our program.
-You are in "pre" status until these requirements are fulfilled and you have a cumulative UNLV GPA of 2.0.
-Once you complete the "pre" courses in which you must get C’s or better in all SWK classes and have at least a 2.0 GPA, you must apply to the program in order to become a full major.
+You are in "pre" status until these requirements are fulfilled and you have a cumulative UNLV GPA of 2.5.
+Once you complete the "pre" courses in which you must get C's or better in all SW classes and have at least a 2.5 GPA, you must apply to the program in order to become a full major.

 You may register on the web.